jmzlx/linkedin-cleanup/README.md

 ## Troubleshooting

-- **Can't find "More" button**: Run with `--dry-run --test-url` to verify selectors.
+- **Can't find "More" button**: Run with `--dry-run --url` to verify selectors.
 If they fail, LinkedIn may have updated their UI
 - **Login issues**: Delete `data/linkedin_cookies.json` and log in again
 - **Connection already removed**: The script will detect this and skip it
 - **Rate limiting**: If LinkedIn shows warnings, increase the delays in the configuration